Mickey0001/100-days-of-code/r1-log.md

 ###R1D98
 I added a carousel comportment to my portfolio in order display client recommendations, now I'll have to style it a little bit more.

+###R1D99
+Imported some images in my react portfolio and started working on the Contact component using redux-form.